Home » Departments & Services » Health & Wellness

 COVID-19

-The information below is based on the latest guidance from Washington County Public Health.
-Individuals should follow the CDC’s COVID-19 Plan.
+The information below is based on the latest guidance from the CDC.

 Positive Cases